sofiaIG/MSM-Shares/README.md

 - First start up mongod with the command `mongod` in the terminal
 - Then make a new tab, make your way into server and run this command: `npm run server:dev`
-- Finally, open another termnial tab and from the client directory run: `npm start`
+- Finally, open another terminal tab and from the client directory run: `npm start`

 Your browser should open and direct you to the main page of the app!